emisanpre/Rumor_ecommerce_test/README.md

   ```bash
   flutter test
   ```
-Note: If tests fails for some reason please run the tests with the VsCode plugins.
+Note: If tests fails for some reason please run the tests with the VSCode plugins.
 Learn how [here](https://docs.flutter.dev/cookbook/testing/unit/introduction#6-run-the-tests).